Oracle VM Server for SPARC

-Logical Domains (LDoms or LDOM) is the server virtualization and partitioning technology for SPARC V9 processors.
+Logical Domains (LDoms or LDOM) is the server virtualization and partitioning technology for sun4v processors.
 It was first released by Sun Microsystems in April 2007.
 After the Oracle acquisition of Sun in January 2010, the product has been re-branded as Oracle VM Server for SPARC from version 2.0 onwards.

 Each domain is a full virtual machine with a reconfigurable subset of hardware resources.
 Domains can be securely live migrated between servers while running.
 Operating systems running inside Logical Domains can be started, stopped, and rebooted independently.
 A running domain can be dynamically reconfigured to add or remove CPUs, RAM, or I/O devices without requiring a reboot.
 Using Dynamic Resource Management, CPU resources can be automatically reconfigured as needed.

 Supported hardware

 SPARC hypervisors run in hyperprivileged execution mode, which was introduced in the sun4v architecture.
-The sun4v processors released as of October 2015 are the UltraSPARC T1, T2, T2+, T3, T4, T5, M5, M6, M10, and M7.
+The sun4v processors released as of 2017 are the Sun/Oracle UltraSPARC T1, T2, T2+, T3, T4, T5, M5, M6, M7, S7, and M8 and Fujitsu SPARC64 X, X+, XIfx, and XII.
 Systems based on UltraSPARC T1 support only Logical Domains versions 1.0-1.2.
 The newer types of T-series servers support both older Logical Domains and newer Oracle VM Server for SPARC product version 2.0 and later.
 These include: